 It is responsible for setting the strategic direction and shared priorities in order to improve outcomes for children and young people in Wirral.

 We organise our work around children and young people; what they say, where they are and what they need.
 We value every child equally and strive for positive outcomes for all of them.

 Children and young people are society’s future and with them rest our hopes and aspirations.
 Supporting their interest and welfare is paramount.

-Our most important principle is that we will secure an active partnership of parents, carers and services, working together to deliver the best outcomes for all our children and young people and thus enabling them to fulfill their potential.
+Our most important principle is that we will secure an active partnership of parents, carers and services, working together to deliver the best outcomes for all our children and young people and thus enabling them to fulfil their potential.
 The partnership working for Wirral Children’s Trust is outlined in our partnership arrangement memorandum of understanding.